mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 ## 4 Mendix Workflow Use Cases {#use-case}

 Mendix offers a versatile development paradigm with multiple editors, enabling seamless incorporation of workflows into broader application design.
-This is different from dedicated business process management (BPM) solutions where development has to revolve around process definitions.
+With Mendix, you can keep workflows focused on representing your business processes, while using the other logic (such as microflows and nanoflows) for more technical implementations.

 The table below presents a few use cases that are a good fit for Mendix workflows: